prakass1/prakass1/README.md

 ### Hi there 👋
 Thank you for visiting my profile.
 I have been working with the technology over about 7 years and have expertise in multiple areas such as building rest apis, automation, data engineering, and data science using python stack.
 I am learning about cloud technologies, services and like to apply them in cloud related architectures with data engineering, and analytics domains.

-🔭 I have been working currently with an ml product in AWS.
+🔭 I have been studying and understanding about data engineering in aws and concentrating on serverless architectures.

 Meantime, I also do some contribution to help anyone.
 Below are some good references of my projects: